 Beta testing is a way of validating your product with real users and obtaining feedback on its quality for improvement.

-- Events, webinar, and masterminds — which are online courses or live training sessions held by everyday people who share their knowledge
+Besides organizing or participating in events and webinars, you have another option to extend your customer base.
+Masterminds are online courses or live training sessions held by everyday people who share their knowledge.
+Hold your own!

 Here are the efforts you should develop with your existing customers: